zzachey/conditionals-python-lab-data-science-intro-000/README.md

 ### Introduction

-In our earlier lab on working with functional arguments, we found ways to work with food in Yelp.
+In our earlier lab on functional arguments, we found ways to work with Yelp to find and compare restaurants.
 In this lesson, we'll add more complex methods now that we know about conditionals.

 ### Again, our two restuarants in Albuquerque